ethercreative/nginx-cache/README.md

 ### Docker
-If you are using Docker ensure that your chosen cache directory and Craft's storage directory (or at lease the Nginx directory in storage) are available to both your PHP and Nginx containers.
+If you are using Docker ensure that your chosen cache directory and Craft's storage directory (or at least the Nginx directory in storage) are available to both your PHP and Nginx containers.